-This indicator compares price data from up to 3 different currency pairs.
+This indicator compares price correlations on up to 3 different instruments simultaneously.
 It was designed for comparing currency pair correlations but it also works on stocks, commodities and crypto currencies (whatever your broker offers in MT4).
-The only requirement is that each stock & commodity must be on the same exchange so their trading hours match.
+The only requirement is that each instrument must be on the same exchange so their trading hours match.

 I designed this indicator to be very versatile.
 It can be used to trade many different strategies from scalping to hedging to simple trend-following based on an average trend direction of 2 or 3 currency pairs or it can signal only when all 3 pairs correlate on the same side of a particular moving average.
 The indicator automatically applies the same moving average settings on all 3 correlation pairs on the same time frame so the correlations are always relative.

 The term "IMA" stands for "Independent Moving Average".
 IMAs are the colored lines in the indicator field and each one represents a different correlation pair.
 Since 3 pairs are referenced, there is IMA-1, IMA-2 and IMA-3 (the TradePair).

 The term "CMA" stands for "Combined Moving Average" and it is the green or red line in the indicator field that represents the "Average Trend" of all correlation pairs included in the average (you may exclude the TradePair (IMA3) from the average).

 The "Histogram" is the red or green bars that extend out to the CMA line so the CMA and Histogram have the same value but each can be displayed independently.
 When "Require Correlation for Histogram" = True, the histogram will only be displayed during correlation on all 3 currency pairs pairs.